opencord/ci-management/README.md

 instructions: [Downloading testing and QA repositories](https://guide.opencord.org/developer/getting_the_code.html#testing-and-qa-repositories)

 > NOTE: This repo uses git submodules.
+If you get an error like this when
+> testing:
+>
+>     jenkins_jobs.errors.JenkinsJobsException: Failed to find suitable template named '{project-name}-ci-jobs'
+>
-If you have trouble with the tests or
+> or have trouble with the other tasks, please run:
+>
-> other tasks, please run: `git submodule init && git submodule update` to
+>     git submodule init && git submodule update
+>
-> obtain these submodules, as `repo` won't do this automatically for you.
+> to obtain these submodules, as a clone of the repo won't automatically
+> checkout these submodules.

 ## Jenkins Job Builder (JJB) Documentation